History of Florida: Republic of East Florida

-In March 1812, Americans took control of Amelia Island on the Atlantic coast declared that they were a republic free from Spanish rule in what would become known as the Patriot War.
+In March 1812, a small independent band of Americans took control of Amelia Island on the Atlantic coast.
+They declared that they were now an independent republic free from Spanish rule in what would become known as the Patriot War.
 The revolt was organized by General George Mathews of the U.S. Army, who had been authorized to secretly negotiate with the Spanish governor for American acquisition of East Florida.
 Instead, Mathews organized a group of frontiersmen in Georgia, who arrived at the Spanish town of Fernandina and demanded the surrender of all of Amelia Island.
 Upon declaring the island a republic, he led his volunteers along with a contingent of regular army troops south towards St. Augustine.

-Upon hearing of Mathews' actions, Congress became alarmed that he would provoke war with Spain, and Secretary of State James Monroe ordered Matthews to return all captured territory to Spanish authorities.
+Upon hearing of Mathews' actions, the government became alarmed that he would provoke war with Spain.
+Secretary of State James Monroe ordered Matthews to return all captured territory to Spanish authorities.
 After several months of negotiations on the withdrawal of the Americans and compensation for their foraging through the countryside, the countries came to an agreement, and Amelia Island was returned to the Spanish in May 1813.

-A similar filibuster action took place in September of 1817, when the Scottish veteran and con-man Gregor MacGregor led a force of troops and captured Amelia Island and declared it part of the Republic of the Floridas.
-By December of 1817, the United States seized the island.
+A similar filibuster action took place in September 1817, when the Scottish veteran and con-man Gregor MacGregor led a private force and captured Amelia Island and declared it part of the Republic of the Floridas.
+By December 1817, the United States seized the island.

 First Seminole War

 The unguarded Florida border was an increasing source of tension late in the second Spanish period.
 Seminoles based in East Florida had been accused of raiding Georgia settlements, and settlers were angered by the stream of slaves escaping into Florida, where they were welcomed.
 Negro Fort, an abandoned British fortification in the far west of the territory, was manned by both indigenous and black people.
 The United States Army would lead increasingly frequent incursions into Spanish territory, including the 1817–1818 campaign against the Seminole Indians by Andrew Jackson that became known later as the First Seminole War.
 Jackson took temporary control of Pensacola in 1818, and though he withdrew due to Spanish objections, the United States continued to effectively control much of West Florida.
-According to Secretary of State John Quincy Adams, this was necessary because Florida had become "a derelict open to the occupancy of every enemy, civilized or savage, of the United States, and serving no other earthly purpose than as a post of annoyance to them."
+According to Secretary of State John Quincy Adams, this was necessary because Florida had become "a derelict open to the occupancy of every enemy, civilized or savage, of the United States, and serving no other earthly purpose than as a post of annoyance to them".